Release-Candidate/vscode-scheme-repl/README.md

 - `Chez Scheme REPL: Eval s-expression left of the cursor.` (`chezScheme.evalLastSexp`) - evaluate the s-expression to the left of the cursor and print the value inline after this s-expression.
 - `Chez Scheme REPL: Expand all macros in the selected s-expression.` (`chezScheme.expandSelection`) - expand all macros in the selected s-expression in the REPL.
 Opens a new REPL window if no REPL is running.
 - `Chez Scheme REPL: Expand all macros in the s-expression left of the cursor.` (`chezScheme.expandLastSexp`) - expand all macros in the s-expression to the left of the cursor in the REPL.
 Opens a new REPL window if no REPL is running.
 - `Chez Scheme REPL: Check the current file for errors.` (`chezScheme.checkFile`) - check the current file by loading it into the REPL.
 Errors are shown in the `Problems` tab.
+Called on save of a Chez Scheme file.

 ### Supported Source File Extensions